DaveEveritt/css-lightbox/readme.md

 A responsive CSS-only lightbox.

-Tested in: Chrome (OS X/Win), Firefox, Safari, Edge
+Tested in: Chrome (OS X/Win), Firefox, Safari (desktop/mobile), Edge

 ## TO DO